Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 - The pot still (alembic still) – ancient distilling tool virtually unchanged for millennia, produces rich and complex character

-- Often is categorized further by region of origin (areas close to ocean tend to absorb a bit of the briny sea air while inland regions are usually more floral from Scotland’s vast plains- also some regions will traditionally use more peat more than others, see “Other notes” below)
+- Often is categorized further by region of origin (areas close to ocean tend to absorb a bit of the briny sea air while inland regions are usually more floral from Scotland’s Lowlands- also some regions will traditionally use more peat more than others, see “Other notes” below)

 - Blended malt whisky